ipsy-md/docs/docs/open-science/research-data-management/publish.md

 - **How do I handle data with sensitive information?**
 - **Under which conditions can third-party data be re-used for my research?**

+These are very critical and hard questions that must be carefully answered on a case by case basis.

 [Psycharchives](https://www.psycharchives.org/) provides a good [overview of possible data licenses](https://www.psycharchives.org/en/about#rights)

 Concerning the legal aspects of copyrights and personal data protection, you can refer directly to the official legal documents: